blender-nlp/mCLM/README.md

 ## Training the model

-Training code is available, but not configured to be run with publicly available data.
+Training code is available, but not configured to be run with publicly available data format on HF.

 ### Training the GNN